mdgolammafuz/ICO-with-ERC20-Token/README.md

 ## ***Defining the Token Contract’s Constructor and Mandatory Functions***

-1. We will initializing the totalSupply to one million.
+1. We will initialize the totalSupply to one million.
 The **founder** will be the address that deploys the contract and it will own the total **tokenSupply**.
 One important thing to notice is that the ERC 20 standard defines certain functions, and if we declare state variables with the same name we don't require them to be explicitly declared and the corresponding getter functions will be created automatically.

 ```javascript